Rehabilitation Psychology (journal)

 Rehabilitation Psychology is a quarterly peer-reviewed academic journal and the official journal of Division 22 of the American Psychological Association.
 The journal was established in 1972 and covers research on the "broader fields of psychology and rehabilitation."
-The current editor-in-chief is Dawn M. Ehde (University of Washington).
+The current editor-in-chief is Anna Kratz and Paul B. Perrin.

 The journal has implemented the Transparency and Openness Promotion (TOP) Guidelines.
 The TOP Guidelines provide structure to research planning and reporting and aim to make research more transparent, accessible, and reproducible.

 Abstracting and indexing

 The journal is abstracted and indexed by MEDLINE/PubMed and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.564.